apache/incubator-nlpcraft/nlpcraft-examples/calculator/README.md

 ### Calculator Example
 This example data model represents simple calculator.
 It supports '+', '-', '*' and '/' operations for two integer arguments.
-Note that first argument can be omitted and last operation result is used instead of it.
+Note that first argument can be omitted and last operation result will be used instead.

 ### Documentation
 See [Getting Started](https://nlpcraft.apache.org/getting-started.html) guide for more instructions on how to run these examples.